 - 3.6 There are no statutorily designated nature conservation sites, such as SSSIs (Sites of Special Scientific Interest) or Local Nature Reserves (LNR) within or adjacent to the application site. - 3.7 A Phase 1 Habitat Survey was carried out by Herts & Middlesex Wildlife Consultancy on 4th April 2011.
 The survey covered both the developable area of the site and the surface water drainage pond. - 3.8 The main habitat and vegetation types identified were: grassland, shrub and scrub; broadleaved plantation, and the open water of the balancing pond.
 The south, west, and south eastern boundaries of the site are bordered by strips of young broadleaved planting.
 The balancing pond is steep sided and surrounded by a perimeter fence. - 3.9 The grassland has been subject to much disturbance in the past and there are only remnants of the original pasture on the site.
-This is a rough and species-poor mix which was considered in the Survey to be of low to moderate ecological value.
+This is a rough and speciespoor mix which was considered in the Survey to be of low to moderate ecological value.
 The trees within the site a mostly immature and lack features that could potentially support roosting bats.
-No evidence of badgers, bats, Great Crested Newts or other protected species have been recorded within the site. - 3.10 Hertfordshire Biological Records Centre has provided the following comments in respect of the site and the Habitat Survey:
+No evidence of badgers, bats, Great Crested Newts or other protected species have been recorded within the site. - 3.10 Hertfordshire Biological Records Centre has provided the following comments in respect of the site and the Habitat Survey: - The precise nature of ecological enhancements will need further consideration as it will depend on the precise nature of the proposed development, available space and management. - The creation of wildflower grasslands and or a community orchard may warrant further consideration. - Retention of some of the existing Green Infrastructure is supported.

-1 Heritage Asset Impact Assessment: Land at Chesham Road, Bovingdon, Archaeological Services & Consultancy Ltd, May 2013.
+1 'Archaeological Assessment Stage 1: Desk-based Assessment : Land at Chesham Road, Bovingdon, Hertfordshire (Local Allocation 6)', Archaeological Services & Consultancy Ltd, July 2013.

-- The precise nature of ecological enhancements will need further consideration as it will depend on the precise nature of the proposed development, available space and management. - The creation of wildflower grasslands and or a community orchard may warrant further consideration. - Retention of some of the existing Green Infrastructure is supported. - 3.11 Survey updates may be required at the planning application stage and any required measures arising from the survey process would be established at that time.
+3.11 Survey updates may be required at the planning application stage and any required measures arising from the survey process would be established at that time.